amayananayakkara/moneyappUI/README.md

 <h2>
-This project is the complete UI design of the ios app "Money"</br>which can be identified as an online banking app.</h2>
+This project is the complete UI design of the ios app "Money"</br>which can be identified as an online banking app designed using Figma.</h2>
 <h3>The app uses user Email and password to sign-in and then it takes the user to the profile editing section.
 User has to provide the details of any valid and authorized debit/credit card.
 Then the app saves the details and wil use for future transactions.
 User can transfer money to any bank acccount/card using this app.
 Additionally, user can view last transactons and notifications of his/her all bank transactions.</h3>
 <h5>Screenshots of my final project output have included in the below table.</h5>
 <h3>Special features and incusions</h3>